 Minimum Number of Swaps to Make the String Balanced - Problem

-A string is considered balanced if:
+A string is called balanced if and only if:

 • It is the empty string, or